British Sign Language: British Sign Language Dictionary

 The British Sign Language Dictionary was compiled for the British Deaf Association by the Deaf Studies Research Unit at the University of Durham.
 It depicts over 1,800 signs through pictures and diagrams, each sign accompanied by definitions, explanations and usage.
 The signs are ordered not alphabetically, as a dictionary of the English language, but rather according to the phonological characteristics of the language.
 For example, signs that are based on the "fist" handshape come before signs based on the "open hand" handshape.

-The dictionary was edited by David Brien, assisted by a team composed by Mary Brennan, Clark Denmark, Frances Elton, Liz Scoot Gibson, Graham Turner and Dorothy Miles, among others.
+The dictionary was edited by David Brien, assisted by a team composed by Mary Brennan, Clark Denmark, Frances Elton, Liz Scott Gibson, Graham Turner and Dorothy Miles, among others.

 The Dictionary was published in 1992.
 The foreword was written by Princess Diana, who was the patron of the BDA.

 Learning British Sign Language

 British Sign Language can be learnt from formal institutions throughout the UK and three examination systems exist.
 Courses are provided by community colleges, local centres for deaf people and private organisations.
 A teaching qualification program was started by the British Deaf Association in 1984 at the University of Durham, called BSL Tutor Training Course, which closed in 1999.

 National awarding organisations run training for BSL teachers.
-Each of these organisations have their own curricula, teaching materials and resources.
+Each of these organisations has its own curriculum, teaching materials and resources.

+In June 2023, the UK Government launched a consultation for a GCSE in British Sign Language with planned teaching beginning in schools from September 2025.
+This went ahead in England, however, in Wales, the introduction was delayed.

 Becoming a BSL / English interpreter

 There are two qualification routes: via post-graduate studies, or via National Vocational Qualifications.
-Deaf Studies undergraduate courses with specific streams for sign language interpreting exist at several British universities; post-graduate level interpreting diplomas are also on offer from universities and one private company.
+Deaf studies undergraduate courses with specific streams for sign language interpreting exist at several British universities; post-graduate level interpreting diplomas are also on offer from universities and one private company.
 Course entry requirements vary from no previous knowledge of BSL to NVQ level 6 BSL (or equivalent).

 The qualification process allows interpreters to register with the National Registers of Communication Professionals with Deaf and Deafblind People (NRCPD), a voluntary regulator.
 Registrants are asked to self-certify that they have both cleared a DBS (Disclosure and Barring Service) check and are covered by professional indemnity insurance.
 Completing a level 3 BSL language assessment and enrolling on an approved interpreting course allows applications to register as a TSLI (Trainee Sign Language Interpreter).
 After completing an approved interpreting course, trainees can then apply to achieve RSLI (Registered Sign Language Interpreter) status.
 RSLIs are currently required by NRCPD to log Continuous Professional Development activities.
 Post-qualification, specialist training is still considered necessary to work in specific critical domains.

-Communication Support Workers
+Communication support workers

-Communication Support Workers (CSWs) are professionals who support the communication of deaf students in education at all ages, and deaf people in many areas of work, using British Sign Language and other communication methods such as Sign Supported English.
-The qualifications and experience of CSWs varies: some are fully qualified interpreters, others are not.
+Communication support workers (CSWs) are professionals who support the communication of deaf students in education at all ages, and deaf people in many areas of work, using British Sign Language and other communication methods such as Sign Supported English.
+The qualifications and experience of CSWs vary: some are fully qualified interpreters, others are not.